thuyanduong-flatiron/lecture-starter-code/Mod1/07-ORMs/README.md

+## Let's build Twitter app

+## Problem: What happens to all of our data when we restart our app?

 # Intro to ORMs (Object Relational Mapping)
+ - No coding along, sit back and relax

 ## Organizing Big Projects
-- Gemfile, `bundle install`, and Gemfile.lock
+- Gemfile and Gemfile.lock
-- `environment.rb` file to set up database connection and other aspects of code environment
+- environment.rb has some new code
-- db folder
+- twitter.db
-- Rakefile, `rake -T`, and building our own Rake tasks
-  - Have access to everything through require_relative

-## Deliverables
+## Solution...
+- We already know OO Programming
+ - We already have a User class
+ - We can make instances of User
+ - And can call instance methods of those instance

-- Create SQL tables that correspond to Ruby classes Author
+- Create methods that will SAVE to our DB table!!!
-- Build out methods on the Author model to perform all CRUD actions at the database level
-- initialize, create, all, find, save, delete
+  - CRUD